 Review this information for a detailed step-by-step breakdown on the process.

-- File your Intent to Graduate (ITG) form via myUCF – once this step has been completed, your application will be in the “Applied” status and you will become eligible to enroll in either IDS 4934 Interdisciplinary Studies Capstone or IDS 4893 Environmental Studies Capstone (depending on your major) the following day
+- File your Intent to Graduate (ITG) form via myUCF – once this step has been completed, your application will be in the “Applied” status and you will become eligible to enroll in either IDS 4939 Senior Seminar – General Studies Capstone [required for the Integrative General Studies major], IDS 4934 Interdisciplinary Studies Capstone [required for the Interdisciplinary Studies major], or EVR 4940 Environmental Studies Capstone [required for the Environmental Studies major] the following day.

 - Schedule an appointment to meet with an IDS professional advisor to ensure that you are enrolled in your remaining course work to fulfill program and degree requirements for your major as well as an academic advisor for any minors and/or certificates (if applicable based on program).
 While this step is not mandatory, it is strongly recommended.